Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Introduction

-Despite this progress, most deep learning models for seizure detection are based on a supervised learning paradigm, which uses a \textit{training dataset} of EEG recordings and ``ground truth" labels of seizure activity annotated by clinicians to learn salient features that can be generalized to new data.
-Promisingly, deep learning models are highly capable of extracting relevant features in complex and high dimensional data during training under the assumption that the provided ``ground truth" labels are accurate.
+Despite this progress, most deep learning models for seizure detection are based on a supervised learning paradigm, which uses a \textit{training dataset} of EEG recordings and ``ground truth" labels of seizure activity annotated by clinicians.
+Promisingly, deep learning models are highly capable of extracting relevant features under the assumption that the provided ``ground truth" labels are accurate.
 Unfortunately, clinician-annotated labels of seizure activity can suffer from manual error and poor inter-rater reliability.
-Research has shown that the inter-rater agreement among clinicians interpreting EEG data hovers around 60\%, underscoring the inconsistency in annotations~\cite{halford2013standardized, halford2015inter}.
-Another study attributed this variability largely to differing decision thresholds among clinicians~\cite{jing2020interrater}, particularly in epilepsy, where a lower threshold is often adopted to minimize the risk of missing seizures, leading to over-segmentation of seizures and misdiagnosis of epilepsy~\cite{amin2019role}.
+Thus, the provided annotations are only approximately correct, thus availing \textit{noisy labels} for training deep models.
+Research shows that inter-rater agreement among clinicians interpreting EEG data hovers around 60\%, underscoring the inconsistency in annotations~\cite{halford2013standardized, halford2015inter}.
+Another study attributed this variability largely to differing decision thresholds among clinicians~\cite{jing2020interrater} where a lower threshold is adopted to minimize the risk of missing seizures, leading to over-segmentation of seizures and misdiagnosis of epilepsy~\cite{amin2019role}.
 When AI models are trained without considering such label ambiguities, they may learn misleading features, resulting in poor generalizability.
-In fact, previous studies have suggested that the performance of AI models may plateau on widely used datasets like the Temple University Hospital Corpus due to this variability~\cite{gemein2020machine}.
-Thus, there is a need for robust, noise-aware deep learning frameworks that can enhance the reliability of automated seizure detection systems.
+In fact, previous studies have suggested that the performance of AI models may plateau on widely used datasets due to these ambiguities~\cite{gemein2020machine}.
+Thus, there is a need for robust, noise-aware deep learning frameworks that can enhance the reliability of automated seizure detection.